ceciliosanchez/ceciliosanchez/README.md

 - **Testing:** Jest (Node.JS
 - **Data Science & AI:** Proficient in machine learning concepts and data analysis.

-## Professional Goals  🚀

-**- Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my leadership experience and technical skills in building impactful tech solutions.
-**- Continuous Learning:** Committed to continuous learning, he constantly seeks new skills and tools to enhance his proficiency.📈

-## Collaborations

-He is open to potential collaborations or discussions on the latest technological advancements and eager to connect.
+Committed to **continuous learning**, he constantly seeks new skills and tools to enhance his proficiency.
+He is **open to potential collaborations** or discussions on the latest technological advancements and eager to connect.